FraunhoferIOSB/camera_aravis2/README.md

 ### How to use PTP

+*GigEVision Cameras Only*

-Some cameras support the use of the Precision Time Protocol (PTP) to set the timestamps of the captured images.
+Some GigEVision cameras support the use of the Precision Time Protocol (PTP) to set the timestamps of the captured images.
 To activate and use it just set the launch parameter 'TransportLayerControl.PtpEnable' to 'True' as seen blow:

 ```Python
     ...